DigitalHolography/Holovibes/TUTORIAL.md

 On Visual Studio Code you can install the extension `Clang-format` and enable `Format On Save` in preferences.

-If possible, install a pre-commit hook with `pip install pre-commit` and then use `pre-commit install` at the root of the project.
+Install a pre-commit hook with `pip install pre-commit` and then use `pre-commit install` at the root of the project.

 Adhere to the following coding standards to maintain code consistency: